PulseWaves/Specification/specification.rst

 Record ID: 	                    n (where 100,000 <= n < 116,384)

-The Pulse Description Records describes the scanner system that the pulse originates from and the sampling(s) of the pulse's outgoing and/or returning waveform(s).
+The Pulse Description Record describes the scanner system that the pulse originates from and the sampling(s) of the pulse's outgoing and/or returning waveform(s).
 For example, the outgoing waveform with 32 samples and the returning waveform with 256 samples.
 Waveforms can also be sampled with multiple sensors.
 For example, the outgoing waveform with 40 samples and the returning waveform with two sensors of different sensitivity both at 480 samples.
 Waveforms can also be sampled with multiple discontinuous segments.
 For example, three successive segments for the returning waveforms, the first with 80, the second with 160, and the last with 80 samples, ... etc.

-.. csv-table:: Pulse Description Record
+.. csv-table:: Pulse Descriptor Record
     :header: "Item", "Unit", "Format", "Size"
     :widths: 70, 10, 10, 10

-    "Version", "-", "unsigned char", "1 byte"
+    "Version", "-", "unsigned long", "4 bytes"
-    "Reserved", "-", "unsigned char[7]", "7 bytes"
+    "Size", "-", "unsigned long", "4 bytes"
-    "Offset from Optical Center to Anchor Points", "[picoseconds]", "long long", "8 bytes" "Sample Units", "[attosecond  (1e-18 secs)]", "long long", "8 bytes" "Offset To Sampling Description Array", "[bytes]", "unsigned long", "4 bytes" "Number of Sampling Descriptions", "-", "unsigned long", "4 bytes" "Size of Sampling Description Records", "[bytes]", "unsigned long", "4 bytes" "Description", "-", "char[32]", "32 bytes"
+    "Offset from Optical Center to Anchor Points", "[picoseconds]", "long long", "8 bytes" "Sample Units", "[attosecond  (1e-18 secs)]", "long long", "8 bytes" "Number of Samplings", "-", "unsigned long", "4 bytes" "Scanner ID", "-", "unsigned long", "4 bytes" "Wavelength", "[picometer]", "unsigned long", "4 bytes"
-    "Laser Scanner ID", "-", "unsigned long", "4 bytes" "Wavelength of Laser", "[nanometer]", "unsigned long", "4 bytes" "Outgoing Pulse Width", "[picometer]", "unsigned long", "4 bytes" "Beam Diameter at Exit Aperture", "[micrometers]", "unsigned long", "4 bytes" "Beam Divergance", "[microradians]", "unsigned long", "4 bytes" "Unused", "-", "char[4]", "4 bytes"
+    "Outgoing Pulse Width", "[picometer]", "unsigned long", "4 bytes" "Beam Diameter at Exit Aperture", "[micrometers]", "unsigned long", "4 bytes" "Beam Divergance", "[microradians]", "unsigned long", "4 bytes" "...", "...", "...", "..."
-    "Sampling Description Records[n]", "-", "struct of size m", "n*m bytes"
+    "...", "...", "...", "..."
+    "...", "...", "...", "..."
+    "Description", "-", "char[32]", "32 bytes"

 Version:
   Must be zero.

-Reserved:
-  Must be zero.
+Size:
+  The byte-aligned size of attributes from Version to and including Description.

 Offset from Optical Center to Anchor Points:
   Specifies a constant temporal offset in picoseconds between the optical center and the anchor point.
 If the value is 0, anchor point and optical center coincide.
 Otherwise the optical center of a pulse can be found by "walking" backwards from its anchor point as many units of its direction vector as specified here (a conversion step may be necessary in case that anchor point and direction vector are not in a Euclidean coordinate system).
 If the value is  0xFFFFFFFFFFFFFFFF there is no constant temporal offset between the optical center and the anchor point.
 In this case the optical center cannot be "reached" from the anchor point by "walking" a constant mutliple of the direction vector.